 Logan University's Self-Service Portal is the online gateway to academic and administrative services and information.
 By logging in to Self-Service, students can access their academic records including unofficial transcripts, current and past final grades, schedules, billing, contact information, attendance and more.
-The Self-Service Portal is available at: self-Service Portal is available at: self-Service Portal is available at: self-Service Portal is available.
+The Self-Service Portal is available at: selfserve.logan.edu.